Double Pane Window Repair

 Your home's windows are an important part of its exterior.
 They allow light to enter the home and for you to view the outside through panes of clear glass.
 Being made from glass, though, windows can be highly conductive of heat and cold if not made to be energy efficient.
-Here at Glass Doctor® of Northwest Arkansas in Springdale, we specialize in the installation and repair of energy efficient windows, also known as insulated glass units (IGUs).
+Here at Glass Doctor® of Northwest Arkansas in Springdale, we specialize in the installation and replacement of energy efficient windows, also known as insulated glass units (IGUs).

 When called to a client's home to repair an existing single pane window, we normally will take the time to explain the benefits of upgrading to double pane units.
-We also do double pane window repair, and in many cases can do the job without replacing the entire window, but just the insulated glass portion.
+We also do double pane window assessments, and in many cases can do the job without replacing the entire window, but just the insulated glass portion.
 By utilizing the existing window frame, we'll help you save both time and money.

 Why Double Pane Windows Are Better

 Insulated, double pane windows provide an impressive list of benefits when compared to inefficient, single pane windows.
 In a home fitted with IGUs, your utility bills for home heating and cooling should be reduced while, at the same time, occupant comfort levels in your living space should be noticeably increased.
 Not only will inside temperatures be easier to control but you should also experience a perceptible reduction in noise coming in from outside.

 Because glass is a good conductor of heat and cold, a home's windows are the main avenue for the transference of heat and cold into your home's interior.
 Insulated windows, which contain two or more panes of glass separated by an insulating spacer and with an air space between the multiple panes, significantly reduce this temperature transference.
 What that means to you is that your home will stay warmer in winter, cooler in summer and that your heating and cooling equipment won't have to work as much to keep you comfortable.
 This translates out to:

 - Longer life expectancy on heating and cooling equipment

 - Smaller carbon footprint for your home